 Ways to improve problem-solving skills: Watch coworkers you respect to see how they resolve issues in the workplace.
 After experiencing a problem, think through ways you might have handled it differently and take note for next time.
 Remain calm and collaborate with others, relying on people who may have skills you don’t.

 Good leadership skills can help any individual reach goals, solve problems and communicate with project partners.
-Even individual contributors can benefit from improving leadership skills to run successful meetings and projects and collaborate with others towards a common goal.
+Even individual contributors can benefit from improving leadership skills to run successful meetings and projects and collaborate with others toward a common goal.

 Ways to improve leadership skills: Practice leadership outside of work with team-building exercises or by volunteering to lead nonprofit or fundraising efforts with organizations you are passionate about.
-Take online on in-person leadership courses.
+Take online or in-person leadership courses.
 In the office, listen to coworkers, give positive feedback and regularly recognize people for their contributions.

 11. Setting goals